smashthings/jinny/README.md

 #### time_now

-time_now will generate a timestamp at the UTC time that it's called and return the timestamp based on the provided format string based on datetime's strftime.
-If you don't provide a format it'll return the microsecond ISO timestamp
+time_now will generate a UTC timestamp at the point that the function is called.
+It will provide a microsecond ISO timestamp but with arguments you can provide a strftime compatible string to get the exact output that you're after.

 https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior